longhorn/website/content/docs/1.6.2/deploy/install/_index.md

 modprobe iscsi_tcp
 ```

+Note that on SUSE and openSUSE, the iscsi_tcp module is included in the `kernel-default` package, but
+is not available in `kernel-default-base`.
+If you have `kernel-default-base` installed, you will need
+to install `kernel-default` instead.

 We also provide an `iscsi` installer to make it easier for users to install `open-iscsi` automatically:
 ```
 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/deploy/prerequisite/longhorn-iscsi-installation.yaml